dardevelin/tide/README.md

 ###License: GPL version 3 - no later version option.

 ###Frequently asked questions:
-**Why no later version option for the license ?**
+What about allowing later GPL version?

-Currently version 3 is the latest version and I can't possibly agree with something that I don't know/understand and most importantly doesn't exist.
-So any reference to later version is a no go at this point.
+At this point, version 3 is the latest version.
+Since a later version doesn't yet exist, I can't possibly agree with something that I haven't read.
+So, any reference to later version is a no go at this point.
 If the current license is a trouble for you, feel free to contact me, maybe we can find something suitable for everyone.

 **Why do I need a terminal IDE ?**